 2.2 In so doing, we work safely and within the law to develop knowledge and relationships between all interested parties to find best foraging practice through shared experience, research and collaboration.

-2.3 We undertake to observe how species respond to harvesting methods.
-Where a harvesting method is beneficial or neutral to a species and/or location we will share that knowledge among interested parties.
-Similarly, in the event of a harvesting technique proving detrimental to a species and/or location, we will alter our practice accordingly and share that knowledge among interested parties.
+2.4 We undertake to observe how species respond to harvesting methods.
+Where a harvesting method is beneficial or neutral to a species and/or location we will share that knowledge among interested parties and other foragers.
+Similarly, in the event of a particular harvesting technique proving detrimental to a species and/or location, we will alter our practice accordingly and share that knowledge among interested parties and other foragers.

-2.4 As our understanding of best practice about species and locations is constantly evolving, so will this document.
+2.5 As our understanding of best practice with regard to species and locations is constantly evolving, so will this document.
 We welcome constructive, evidence-based discussion and dialogue on general principles, specific species and distinct locations with all interested parties.

-3.1 Our Foragers teach that it is essential to be 100% confident of identification before eating any species.
+3.1 Members teach that it is essential to be 100% confident of identification before eating any species.
 If we are not sure ourselves, we are not afraid to admit it honestly and err on the side of safety.

-3.2 We take reasonable measures to understand and pass on relevant information on species edibility and allergy advice, to interested parties.
+3.2 Teachers and suppliers will take reasonable measures to understand and pass on relevant information on species edibility and allergy advice, to interested parties.

-3.2 TWUK will never supply anything that we are not 100% confident is correctly identified and, is regarded within current research, as safe to consume. (details contained on produce spec forms)
+3.2 Members who pick commercially will never supply anything that they are not 100% confident is correctly identified and, is regarded within current research, as safe to consume.

-3.3 TWUK does its best to be well informed on current best practice and any peer reviewed science relating to our activities, and welcome research and experience-based opinion.
+3.3 Members will do their best to be well informed on current best practice and any peer reviewed science relating to our activities, and welcome research and experience-based opinion.

 - Legality and Compliance

-4.1 We uphold the laws of the land that we forage in regardless of which country we are in and undertake to know and abide by the relevant laws of the country we are foraging in.
+4.1 We uphold the laws of the land that we forage in regardless of which country we are in and all members undertake to know and abide by the relevant laws of the country they are foraging in.

-4.2 TWUK instructors undertake to act with a reasonable duty of care to those they teach.
-TWUK instructors are either fully accredited or going through their L3 Ofqual accreditation.
-Our accreditation is the industry benchmark and the only one of its kind in the world.
-Our instructors have relevant, appropriate insurance, first aid and food hygiene certification, perform risk-assessments, and make themselves aware of client’s allergies, medical conditions etc.
+4.2 Members working as foraging instructors undertake to act with a reasonable duty of care to those they teach.
+As standard, instructors are expected to have relevant, appropriate insurance, basic first aid and food hygiene certification, perform risk-assessments, and make themselves aware of client’s allergies, medical conditions etc.

-4.3 TWUK undertake to uphold the law as it applies to foods.
-For example, where applicable, to hold the relevant food hygiene certificates for handling or catering and to carry public liability and professional indemnity insurance ad prepare risk assessments.
+4.3 Wild food suppliers undertake to uphold the law as it applies to foods.
+For example, where applicable, to hold the relevant food hygiene certificates for handling or catering and to carry public liability and professional indemnity insurance and prepare risk assessments.

 - Considerate Foraging